FairwindsOps/insights-docs/docs/installation/agent/about.md

 > Installing the Agent in many different clusters?
 Check out the
 > [fleet installation](/installation/agent/setup#fleet-installation) docs.

-The Insights Agent runs inside your cluster, and sends back data to Fairwinds Insights.
+The Insights Agent runs inside your cluster and sends back data to Fairwinds Insights.
 The data is then used to indicate specific security, reliability and efficiency issues in the cluster.
 These issues are called `Action Items` in Insights.

 The Insights Agent comes with several different open source reporting tools, each of which can be configured independently using the [Install Hub.](/configure/agent/install-hub)